filipsPL/annapurna/README.md

 ## Uninstallation

-(if you no longer need the AnnapuRNA 😞)
+(if you no longer need the AnnapuRNA :frowning:)

 1. Remove the directory with the AnnapuRNA code
-2. remove conda environment: `conda remove --name annapurna --all`
+2. remove conda environment: `conda remove --name annapurna --all`.
-  - To verify that the environment was removed, in your terminal window run `conda info --envs`
+3. To verify that the environment was removed, in your terminal window run `conda info --envs`